-If you are looking for a cool spot that just screams Nashville, then you have to visit Hatch Show Print!
+If you are looking for an excellent spot that screams Nashville, you must visit Hatch Show Print!

 Hatch Show Print is a print shop that has been making awesome posters for local artists for years.
 Many of these musicians have gone on to be Music Hall of Fame artists, thus making their posters become collector’s items!

-Not only can you visit the print shop to see and learn about their printing process but you can also pay to have your own poster made.
+Not only can you visit the print shop to see and learn about their printing process, but you can also pay to make your poster.
 How cool is that?!

-Hatch Show Print is truly an awesome, historic place to visit in Downtown Nashville!
+Hatch Show Print is genuinely an incredible, historic place in Downtown Nashville!

 30. Tennessee Performing Arts Center